shsachdev/ls120/intro.md

 When defining a class, we typically focus on two things: states and behaviors.
 States track attributes for individual objects.
 Behaviors are what objects are capable of doing.

 Instance methods defined in a class are available to objects (or instances) of that class.

+**Class Methods and Variables**

+We can access class variables (denoted with @@ prepended to variable name) from within an instance method (initialize is an instance method).

+**Constants**

+When creating classes there may also be certain variables that you never want to change.

+You can do this by creating what are called **constants**.